Color Harmonies

 class from the original and override the HARMONY

 property with the name of a suitable color space.
-Color spaces must be either a cylindrical space, a Lab-like color space, or what we will call a regular, rectangular space.
-By "regular" we mean a normal 3 channel color space usually with a range of [0, 1].
+Color spaces must be a registered color space of either a cylindrical space, a Lab-like color space, or what we will call a regular, rectangular space.
+By "regular" we mean a normal 3 channel color space usually with a range of [0, 1] (think RGB).
 Afterwards, all color harmony calculations will use the specified color space unless overridden via the method's space

 parameter.